Developing-Scalable-Apps-using-Azure/Course-Assessment---Docker-and-Kubernetes/index.md

 Question 4.
 Which one of the following helps to set up cluster autoscaler for adding capacity as per demand?
 A. Virtual nodes
 B. VM Scale sets
 C. Container
 D. None of the above.

 Question 5.
-Which one of the following is incorrect regarding Azure Kubernetes?
+Which one of the following is incorrect regarding Kubernetes?

-A. Azure Kubernetes does not mandatorily need resources to be created in cloud.
+A. Kubernetes does not mandatorily need resources to be created in cloud.
-B. Azure Kubernetes manages and makes deployment of container based applications easy.
+B. Kubernetes manages and makes deployment of container based applications easy.
-C. Azure Kubernetes helps in automatic scheduling of container based application.
+C. Kubernetes helps in automatic scheduling of container based application.
 D. None of these.
-View Answer

 Question 6.
 Choose the correct option.

-A. Azure Kubernetes is an open source platform.
+A. Kubernetes is an open source platform.
 B. etcd is used to maintain the state of Kubernetes cluster and configuration.
 C. Both A and B.
 D. Neither A nor B.
-View Answer

 Question 7.
-Choose the wrong statement regarding Azure Kubernetes.
+Choose the wrong statement regarding Kubernetes.

-A. Use of Azure Kubernetes demands a ver low minimum monthly charge.
+A. Use of Kubernetes demands a ver low minimum monthly charge.
 B. It can integrate with Visual Studio Code.
 C. It provides elastic scalability.
 D. None of these.
 View Answer

 Question 8.
-Which one of the following is correct regarding clusters of Azure Kubernetes?
+Which one of the following is correct regarding clusters of Kubernetes?
 A. Cluster name need not be unique within the selected resource group.
 B. Azure CLI can be used to create clusters.
 C. Both A and B.